Crime Victims Fund

 - up to 2 percent ($16 million) for research, evaluation or statistical purposes related to crime victims and related programs.

-- The Administration is projecting that $60 million will be taken from the Crime Victims Fund for DOJ management and administrative costs, further reducing the amount available for the core VOCA-authorized programs.
+In addition, the Administration is projecting that $60 million will be taken from the Crime Victims Fund for DOJ management and administrative costs.

 Funding Cuts Jeopardize Services to Victims of Domestic Violence and Sexual AssaultAccording to the Campaign for Funding to End Domestic and Sexual Violence, at least 106,020 fewer victims will receive critical assistance services because of the the 5 percent sequestration cut in federal funding (other than VOCA) for victims of domestic violence, sexual assault, dating violence and stalking.